pytorch/pytorch/docs/source/notes/cpp-extensions.rst

 PyTorch operators defined *out-of-source*, i.e. separate from the PyTorch backend.
 This approach is *different* from the way native PyTorch operations are implemented.
-C++ extensions are intended to spare you much of the boilerplate associated with integrating an operation with Pytorch's backend while providing you with a high degree of flexibility for your PyTorch-based projects.
+C++ extensions are intended to spare you much of the boilerplate associated with integrating an operation with PyTorch's backend while providing you with a high degree of flexibility for your PyTorch-based projects.
 Nevertheless, once you have defined your operation as a C++ extension, turning it into a native PyTorch function is largely a matter of code organization,